ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Semi-automated testing is a relatively new category of software testing. ese tests are created by non-technical staff perhaps your specialized manual testing team and then run in either a completely automated or supervised environment.

- e major pitfall of these tests is reliability.
+The major pitfall of these tests is reliability.
 Because they re created by non-technical staff, they may not be quite as precise as fully automated tests, making them more prone to false positives and false negatives. at said, this space is rapidly evolving with new companies and tools launching every year, such as Rainforest QA and Testim, with strategies to improve reliability and lower overall cost.

-239

-5. Source Control
+## Source Control

- e industry standard used by the vast majority of companies for man - aging source control is Git. ere would need to be a very compelling reason for your organization to use anything else; most of your current and future team members will arrive already knowing the basics of Git.
+The industry standard used by the vast majority of companies for man - aging source control is Git. ere would need to be a very compelling reason for your organization to use anything else; most of your current and future team members will arrive already knowing the basics of Git.
 By not using it, you d likely be inflicting an unnecessary learning curve on them by forcing them to learn your chosen alternative.

  ere are three main cloud Git hosting platforms: GitLab, GitHub, and Bitbucket. ese three have the lion s share of the market and, again, you should think carefully before deviating from these standards.